 United States Dollar (USD)

 Trading hours on a trading day

 |The opening price of a security is reported shortly after 09:20 am.

 also known as the lunch break

-There is a small physical trading floor in the building complex Exchange Square in central Hong Kong, but physical trading is largely a thing of the past for SEHK and physical trading currently accounts for less than 1% of the total trading volume at the SEHK.
+There is a small physical trading floor in the building complex Exchange Square in central Hong Kong, but free float trading is largely a thing of the past for SEHK and physical trading currently accounts for less than 1% of the total trading volume at the SEHK.

 - The is a close-in-price rule for limit orders, which must be within 24 ticks of the current price.
 (Individual brokers sometimes have even more stringent requirements.)

 - At SEHK, a stock would have to consistently trade below HK$0.50 to be considered a penny stock by traders.
 It is not uncommon at all for the shares of large and well-established companies to trade below HK$4 at this exchange.

 One of the most well-known indices based on the Hong Kong Stock Market is the Hang Seng Index, a freefloat-adjusted market capitalization-weighted stock market index based on 50 companies listed and traded on the Hong Kong Stock Exchange.
 It is considered the main indicator of the overall market performance in Hong Kong, and its 50 constituent companies represent more than half of the total capitalization of the exchange.

 A company must be among those that comprise the top 90% of the total value of all ordinary shares on SEHK to even be considered for HSI inclusion.
 It must also be among those that comprise the top 90% of the total turnover at the exchange.
 Generally, only companies with a listing history of 24 months or more are considered, but exceptions can be made for newly listed large-cap stock that fulfills certain criteria regarding average MV rank.